nickjolshansky/CatProfile/README.md

-cd into the folder and use npm start
+cd into the folder and use "npm i" then "npm start"

 It should look like this when loaded correctly